Communication Studies, Bachelor of Science

 Details Accordion Closed

-This major requires 57 to 67 units distributed as follows:
+This major requires 57-67 units distributed as follows:

 - Communication Studies Common Courses: 42 units